 Topic

 The main topic of our HTML project will be a photography website.
-It will host the photography of the amateur photographer Keri Jens.
+It will host the photography of the amateur photographer Keri Jens – going by the alias Jane Doe on the site.
 The main purpose of the site will be to provide users easy access to her work with the ability to provide feedback as well as make requests.
 The target demographic of the site will be adults with an existing interest in photography.

 The main success factors for the site will be making it user-friendly and eye catching while still keeping the focus on the photography itself.
 In order to achieve this, we have set up a list of short term goals for the site to have: